 However, discrimination is just one possible explanation for group differences in employment.
 Another is unobserved differences in productivity characteristics across groups, such as language skills or access to networks.
 Since researchers can seldom account for all such differences in productivity characteristics between groups, it is difficult to identify empirically the extent of discrimination in employment using a standard regression approach [2], [3].
-Another strand of literature makes use of laboratory experiments to identify discriminatory behavior, but this methodology is susceptible to questions of external validity [4], [5].
+Another strand of literature makes use of laboratory experiments to identify discriminatory behavior, which has been helpful to uncover the micro foundations of discrimination, but this methodology is susceptible to questions of external validity [4].